StephenDoyle10/boarpp/readme.txt

 The application includes the following features:
--ability to register an account, and sign in and out -a feed page which lists all previous posts (sorted by most recent) -ability to create a new blog post, with option to upload a picture, which then gets added to the feed -a search function in which a user can search previous posts for a keyword
+-ability to register an account, and sign in and out -a feed page which lists all previous posts (sorted by most recent) -option to create a new post, with option to upload a picture, which then gets added to the feed -option to edit or delete posts that user has previously created -option to add comments/ replies under existing posts -a search function in which a user can search previous posts for keywords